meilisearch/specifications/text/0000-settings-api.md

 #### 3.2.3. `DELETE` - `indexes/:index_uid/settings`

-Reset the settings of an index to the default values.
+Reset the settings of a Meilisearch index to the default values.

 ##### 3.2.3.1.
 Response Definition

 When the request is in a successful state, Meilisearch returns the HTTP code `202 Accepted`.
-The content of the response is the summarized representation of the received asynchronous task.
+The response's content is the summarized representation of the received asynchronous task.

 See [Summarized `task` Object for `202 Accepted`](0060-tasks-api.md#summarized-task-object-for-202-accepted).